IreneMengj/Mysql/distributedSystem.md

 - Scalability
 Increased throughput by adding new resources.
 - Fault tolerance
 The ability to continue in operation after a fault has occurred.
+- Complexity
+Typically, distributed systems are more complex than centralised systems.
+- Security
+More susceptible to external attack.
+- Manageability
+More effort required for system management.
+- Unpredictability
+Unpredictable responses depending on the system organisation and network load.
+###### Distributed System Characteristics
+- Multiple autonomous components
+- Components are not shared by all users
+- Resources may not be accessible
+- Software runs in concurrent processes on different processors
+- Multiple points of control
+- Multiple points of failure